jchip/module-dev/README.md

 ## [eslint] Support

-If you didn't bootstrap your project with [eslint] support, you can always add it later by running `npx clap eslint`, and then `npm install`.
+If you didn't bootstrap your project with [eslint] support, you can always add it later by running `npx xrun eslint`, and then `npm install`.

-You can also invoke the linting task with `npx clap lint`
+You can also invoke the linting task with `npx xrun lint`

 The build task `check` will run linting also.
-You can invoke it with `npx clap check`.
+You can invoke it with `npx xrun check`.

 If you need to disable certain eslint rules for a specific source file, you can add the following comment to the top of your file.